Ensuring the health and safety of the Lawrence University community and beyond only works when we all do our part, together.

 To do so, I will:

-- Wear a mask in indoor public spaces, or when gathering in groups outdoors.
+- Wear a mask in all indoor public spaces and at specified outdoor events.

 - Maintain at least 6 feet of physical distance from others in accordance with university guidelines.